-According to a recent work (Schröber et al., 2012), for about 3 s after touch-down, Huygens gondola successively bounced back out of the hole impact, slid and wobbled back and forth five times, after which it commenced a 30-40 cm long slide on a flat surface for about 2 s.
-During an additional 5 s, the slide motion progressively slowed down until Huygens stay definitely at rest.
-Because of the ELF-PWA electronic satura-

-25 down until Huygens stay definitely at rest.
-Because of the ELF-PWA electronic saturation visible on the first two spectra transmitted 2 and 4s after impact ($MT_0 = 8870 s$), the first validated data are received at MT = 8878.375 s.
-Since there is a processingbuffering delay of about 2 to 4s between the acquisition time of the electric field and the

-MT dating, we may only assume that the first available measurement after impact was performed during the first 10 s after touch-down.
-On the other hand, we are essentially concerned with the value of the tilt of Huygens y-axis which coincides with the nominal alignment of the PWA boom antenna (Grard et al., 1995).
-We shall then refer to the

-- 5 measurements performed by the Y-tilt sensor of the Surface Science Package (SSP).
-After correction of a permanent minus 8° offset of this sensor (Leese et al., 2012), we shall consider an average tilt of about 2° between the nominal attitude of our antenna and the local surface during the first 10 seconds after impact, instead of 10° initially reported.
-A tilt of 2° is consistent with the fact that this value yields the same strength - for induced electric field (~ 1.2 mV m-1 Hz^{-1/2}) as that observed several minutes before impact, as well as a few seconds after touch-down (Figs. 2 and 4, in Béghin et al., 2012).
+According to a recent work (Schröber et al., 2012), for about 3 s after touch down, Huygens gondola successively bounced back out of the hole impact, slid and wobbled back and forth five times, after which it commenced a 30-40 cm long slide on a flat surface for about 2 s.
+During an additional 5 s, the slide motion progressively slowed down until Huygens stayed definitely at rest.
+Because of the ELF-PWA electronic saturation visible on the first two spectra transmitted 2 and 4 s after impact ( $MT_0 = 8870$ s), the first validated data are received at MT = 8878.375 s.
+Since there is a processingbuffering delay of about 2 to 4 s between the acquisition time of the electric field and the MT dating, we may only assume that the first available measurement after impact was performed during the first 10s after touch down.
+On the other hand, we are essentially concerned with the value of the tilt of Huygens Y axis which coincides with the nominal alignment of the PWA boom antenna (Grard et al., 1995).
+We shall then refer to the measurements performed by the Y-tilt sensor of the Surface Science Package (SSP).
+After correction of a permanent minus 8° offset of this sensor (Leese et al., 2012), we shall consider an average tilt of about 2° between the nominal attitude of our antenna and the local surface during the first 10s after impact, instead of 10° initially reported.
+A tilt of 2° is consistent with the fact that this value yields the same strength for induced electric field ( $\sim 1.2 \text{ mV m}^{-1} \text{ Hz}^{-1/2}$ ) as that observed several minutes before impact, as well as a few seconds after touch down (Figs. 2 and 4, in Béghin et al., 2012).

-Consequently, our estimate of a signal amplitude ten times smaller during the whole surface sequence after the first 10s should reasonably lead to a tilt also ten times 15 smaller.
-However, this is not consistent with the observations of other SSP instruments leading to claim that Huygens was definitely stabilized about 10s after impact (Schröber et al., 2012).
+Consequently, our estimate of a signal amplitude ten times smaller during the whole surface sequence after the first 10 s should reasonably lead to a tilt also ten times smaller.
+However, this is not consistent with the observations of other SSP instruments leading to claim that Huygens was definitely stabilized about 10 s after impact (Schröber et al., 2012).
 For instance, the value measured by the Y-tilt sensor seems to indicate still a permanent tilt of 2° after offset correction.
-On the other hand, the Mutual Impedance (MI) device, a component of the HASI-PWA instrument, designed to

-- 20 measure the ground conductivity and using partly the same sensors as the ELF dipole antenna (Grard et al., 2006), experienced a regular decay in sensitivity from 10 s after impact before reaching an average stable value, i.e. a behavior compatible with that of the ELF bin 36 data.
-Such coincidence, still under investigation, could perhaps be caused by some motion of at least one of the boom-antenna without any perceptible - influence on the Y-tilt sensor.
-Alternatively, according to further studies in progress, a slow change in conductivity of the near surface, due to the presence of the massive gondola warmer than the dusty surface sediment (Schröber et al., 2012) might explain the simultaneous change of the MI measurements and of the pattern of the local SR wave-field.
+On the other hand, the mutual impedance (MI) device, a component of the HASI-PWA instrument, designed to measure the ground conductivity and using partly the same sensors as the ELF dipole antenna (Grard et al., 2006), experienced a regular decay in sensitivity from 10 s after impact before reaching an average stable value (i.e., a behavior compatible with that of the ELF bin 36 data).
+Such coincidence, still under investigation, could perhaps be caused by some motion of at least one of the boom-antenna without any perceptible influence on the Y-tilt sensor.
+Alternatively, according to further studies in progress, a slow change in conductivity of the near surface, due to the presence of the massive gondola warmer than the dusty surface sediment (Schröber et al., 2012), might explain the simultaneous change of the MI measurements and of the pattern of the local SR wave field.